 Acne And Your Teen

 When it comes to teenagers, there is a wonderful expressive expression that really says it all – teen angst.
 It is at this time in your life that your body is changing and that your emotions are at a fever pitch.
+But are over the counter acne treatments effective in fighting teenage acne, does proactive work?

 To be saddled with a face that is full of zits at the same time is just downright unfair – just because the teens are changing, does not make them any less cruel.